-This bill would require the Superintendent to set forth those standards in terms of a wide range of specific competencies in each career technical education subject area, rather than in each academic subject area, as specified.
-The bill would require the Superintendent to seek advice of career technical classroom teachers, instead of classroom teachers generally, and to also seek advice of representatives of labor, in developing those career technical education standards.
-The bill would define "cyclical basis," for purposes of the development of those standards, as a period not exceeding 5 years.
+This bill would require the Superintendent to set forth those standards in terms of a wide range of specific competencies in each career technical education subject area, as specified.
+The bill would require the Superintendent to seek the advice of career technical classroom teachers, instead of classroom teachers generally, and to also seek the advice of representatives of labor, in developing those career technical education standards.
+The bill would require the Superintendent to recommend policies for consideration and adoption by the State Board of Education that ensure career technical education courses are provided with up-to-date industry standards, and would authorize the Superintendent to develop curricular guidance to support the implementation of the career technical education standards, as provided.
+The bill would define "cyclical basis," for purposes of the development of career technical education standards, as a period not exceeding 5 years.

-Existing law requires the Superintendent, upon adoption of model curriculum standards for required courses of study for pupils in grades 7 to 12, inclusive, to develop a curriculum framework that offers a blueprint for implementation of career and technical education.
+Existing law requires the Superintendent, upon adoption of the model curriculum standards for required courses of study for pupils in grades 7 to 12, inclusive, to develop a curriculum framework that offers a blueprint for implementation of career and technical education.
 Existing law requires the Superintendent to, in developing the framework, work in consultation and coordination with a specified advisory group.

-This bill would require the Superintendent, in developing and updating career technical education model curriculum standards and framework on a cyclical basis, to work in consultation and coordination with career technical education industry advisory groups consistent with the Carl D. Perkins Career and Technical Education Improvement Act of 2006 State Plan, and would require the department to convene an advisory group for each career technical education subject area for those pupils, as specified.
+This bill would require the Superintendent to also maintain a curriculum framework developed for implementation of career technical education.
+The bill would require the Superintendent, in developing and updating the career technical education model curriculum standards and framework on a cyclical basis, to work in consultation and coordination with career technical education industry advisory groups consistent with the Carl D. Perkins Career and Technical Education Improvement Act of 2006 State Plan, and would require the State Department of Education to convene an advisory group for each career technical education industry sector-specific subject area for those pupils, as specified.
 The bill would make other changes regarding the development of those standards and the framework, including defining "cyclical basis" as a period not exceeding 5 years, as specified.

-(3) Existing law authorizes the governing board of a school district maintaining a high school to (A) establish courses of work-based learning or work experience education to provide pupils with instruction in the skills, attitudes, and understanding necessary for success in employment, (B) provide guidance and supervision procedures to ensure maximum educational benefit to pupils from placement in suitable work-based learning or work experience education courses, (C) provide for arranging, approving, coordinating, and awarding credit for work-based learning or work experience education courses, and employing personnel for purposes of providing that credit, and (D) provide or require pupils to acquire liability insurance for off-school-grounds work experience programs.
+(2) Existing law authorizes the governing board of a school district maintaining a high school to (A) establish courses of work-based learning or work experience education to provide pupils with instruction in the skills, attitudes, and understanding necessary for success in employment, (B) provide guidance and supervision procedures to ensure maximum educational benefit to pupils from placement in suitable work-based learning or work experience education courses, (C) provide for arranging, approving, coordinating, and awarding credit for work-based learning or work experience education courses, and employing personnel for purposes of providing that credit, and (D) provide or require pupils to acquire liability insurance for off-school-grounds work experience programs.

 Existing law authorizes work-based learning opportunities for pupils to be delivered by partnership academies, regional occupational programs, and local educational agencies, as specified.
 Existing law authorizes those opportunities to include work experience education, community classrooms, cooperative career technical education programs, and job shadowing experience, as specified.